emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

-### Dopamine and Other Neurotransmitters

-Dopamine and Other Neurotransmitters

-- Relationship between dopamine and other neurotransmitters
-    - Serotonin
-    - Norepinephrine
-    - Glutamate
-- How these interactions influence brain function and behavior
-### Likes vs Wants

-### Reward Prediction Error

-Reward Prediction Error (RPE) is a concept in neuroscience and psychology that refers to the difference between the expected reward and the actual reward received.
-It is a key component of reinforcement learning, which is the process by which organisms learn to modify their behavior based on the consequences of their actions.

-In the context of the brain's reward system, RPE is thought to be encoded by dopamine neurons in the ventral tegmental area (VTA) and substantia nigra pars compacta (SNc).
-These neurons fire in response to unexpected rewards or cues that predict rewards, and their activity is thought to drive learning and decision-making.

-Here's how RPE works:

-1. If an outcome is better than expected (positive RPE), dopamine neurons increase their firing rate, signaling a positive prediction error.
-This reinforces the behavior that led to the reward, making it more likely to be repeated in the future.
-2. If an outcome is worse than expected (negative RPE), dopamine neurons decrease their firing rate, signaling a negative prediction error.
-This weakens the behavior that led to the disappointing outcome, making it less likely to be repeated.
-3. If an outcome is exactly as expected (zero RPE), there is no change in dopamine firing, as the prediction matches the actual outcome.

-RPE is thought to be a fundamental mechanism by which the brain learns from experience and adapts behavior to maximize rewards and minimize punishments.
-It has been studied extensively in the context of decision-making, addiction, and various neurological and psychiatric disorders.

-### Common Actions & Dopamine

-## How To Use Dopamine
-## Dopamine Problems

-### Low Baseline

-### High Baseline

-### Too Many Spikes

-### Dopamine Deficiency
-## Dopamine & Addiction

-## Common Myths

-## Outline

-- Introduction
-- Problems of Dopamine Deficianice
-	- Lack of motivation, fatigue, addictions, mood issues, resting tremor, depression.
-	- Causes: caffeine , alcohol, drugs, sugar/insulin, stress, low stomach acid, adrennal stress
-- Addiction
-- Improving Baseline Dopamine
-- Leveraging Dopamine to Overcome Procrastination & Optimize Effort
-- Common Myths
-	- Dopamine Detox?
-	-

 ## Notes![[To7R5vco@2x.png]]

-- Discuss that I have struggled to find a clear meaning of Dopamine
 - Dopamine bridges the gap between expectaitons and expereince.
 If experience exceeds expectaitons, we get dopamine, if not, it doesn't
 - With certain addictions, you can constantly get something going, and with technology designers do thsi on pourpouse.
 Link this to Tristian Harris stuff as well.
 - 24 hour dopamine detox is not going to do too much.